panosoft/chronicle/README.md

 __Arguments__

 - `options`
-  -  `cacheMax` - A number used to determine the maximum number of remotely requested report [`Definition`](#Definition) bundles to cache.
+  -  `cacheMax` - A number used to determine the maximum number of remotely requested report [`Module`](#Module) bundles to cache.
 Once this limit is hit, the least recently used bundles will be replaced as new bundles are requested.

 __Example__